udamonic.com

 ' myWord is turnkey

 The tick word ' searches the dictionary for the name of the word (specified by the string of characters immediately after ' ), and places the address of myWord on the stack.
 The word is then stores the address to the dictionary entry for turnkey.
+Once you've set turnkey, use the word warm to restart your Scamp.
+This causes the value for turnkey to be saved to flash.
+From now on, a cold restart, warm restart or brownout reset will cause turnkey to run at startup.

 On restart, if turnkey is 0 (false), FlashForth starts normally.
 If turnkey is not zero, it is treated as a token (pointer) to a word to be run.
 The RESET button on your Udamonic computer will restart FlashForth without turnkey running.
 In this way you can use RESET to bypass turnkey, if you need to disable it or change it.
 Other sources of restart (such as power-on, brown-out reset, warm etc) will execute turnkey immediately.